senz4i-irl/senz4i-irl/README.md

 `IMPORTANT INFO!!`

+`i have touch trigger ingame, please do not make this mistake.`
   <details>
     <summary>before you interact!</summary>
     <p>

   `i mainly int w fandoms i know, would yap a lot tho`

-  `i have touch trigger ingame, please do not make this mistake.`
+  `if no respond= busy/ignoring on purpose`

   </p>
   </details>